 - Student conduct hearings involving sexual misconduct allegations shall be closed to the public, unless respondent and complainant both waive this requirement in writing and request that the hearing be open to the public.
 Complainant, respondent and their respective non-attorney assistants and/or attorneys may attend portions of the hearing where argument, testimony and/or evidence are presented to the student conduct committee.

 - The chair of the student conduct committee, on the same date as the initial decision is served on the respondent, will serve a written notice upon complainant informing the complainant whether the allegations of sexual misconduct were found to have merit and describing any disciplinary sanctions and/or conditions imposed upon the respondent for the complainant’s protection, including suspension or dismissal of the respondent.
 The notice will also inform the complaint of his or her appeal rights.

 - The complainant may appeal the student conduct committee’s initial decision to the president subject to the same procedures and deadlines applicable to other parties.

 - The president, on the same date that the final decision is served upon the respondent, shall serve a written notice informing the complainant of the final decision.
 This notice shall inform the complainant whether the sexual misconduct allegation was found to have merit and describe any disciplinary sanctions and/or conditions imposed upon the respondent for the complainant’s protection, including suspension or dismissal of the respondent.

 The following definitions shall apply for purpose of this student conduct code:

 Student Conduct Officer

-is a college administrator designated by the president or vice president of student services to be responsible for implementing and enforcing the student conduct code.
-The president or vice president of student services is authorized to reassign any and all of the student conduct officer’s duties or responsibilities as set forth in this Chapter as may be reasonably necessary.
+is a college administrator designated by the president or vice president of student affairs to be responsible for implementing and enforcing the student conduct code.
+The president or vice president of student affairs is authorized to reassign any and all of the student conduct officer’s duties or responsibilities as set forth in this Chapter as may be reasonably necessary.

 Conduct Review Officer